 It’s my aim to have completed the Regan saga by then, though I may be being a bit ambitious.
 I currently run my own small traditional publishing house and I hope to have it well-established with a growing list by then.

-What is your favorite Quote and why?
+What is your favourite Quote and why?

 “Happiness can be found, even in the darkest of times, if one only remembers to turn on the light.” – Albus Dumbledore